AndyMeps/ng2-dropdown-multiselect/README.md

 | checkClasses | `string[]` | [ ] | Array of classes added to the <i> of checked options and "Check All" - will hide input[type="checkbox"]. |
 | uncheckClasses | `string[]` | [ ] | Array of classes added to the <i> of "Uncheck All". |
 | scrollingHeight | `number` | 200 | Height at which the dropdown will start to scroll. |

+## Additional Attributes

+`ngx-bootstrap` has removed the option to close on outside click for the time being, therefore as a temporary measure I have added `[autoClose]` as an extra attribute on the dropdown, default to `false` which will then only close on button close.
+Hopefully the guys over at `ngx-bootstrap` will fix this sooner rather than later as this is less-than-ideal for a dropdown multiselect.